 You will always know your MOT result as soon as the mechanic finishes the test.
 If your vehicle passes, the garage will fill out the VT20 pass form, sort out payment and send you on your way.
 If your vehicle fails its test, you will be issued a 'refusal' of an MOT certificate, VT30 form.
 The mechanic will then explain to you why your car failed.

 There are four types of fault listed on the MOT guidance: Advisory, Minor, Major and Dangerous.
 Any Major or Dangerous fault leads to an immediate MOT failure.
-Advisories and Minor faults don't cause MOT failure, but it's worth getting them repaired as soon as possible.
+Advisories and Minor faults don't cause an MOT failure, but it's worth getting them repaired as soon as possible.
 Here's what each defect means:

-These are additional problems the tester has noticed, but either aren't included on the MOT checklist or aren't serious to warrant a fault.
+These are additional problems the tester has noticed, but either aren't included on the MOT checklist or aren't serious enough to warrant a fault.
 Advisories are entirely discretionary, so you might receive quite a few or none at all.
 Don't ignore them and think about booking your vehicle in for repairs as soon as you can.

 A worn shock absorber bushing or a worn tyre with around 1.6mm tread depth (the minimum limit) are examples of advisories.